esmero/archipelago-documentation/docs/experimental_tools.md

 ### 2. Experimental Text Similarity Search

-As a logged in user, you can find this tool:
+As a logged in user, you can find the 'Sbert KNN search on OCR-ed Pages Content' tool:

-- Through the `Tools` menu > `Text Similarity Search`
+- Through the `Tools` menu > `ML Text Similarity Search`
-- Directly at `/search/ .. `
+- Directly at `/search_sbert/`

-- Uses SBert/384 Vector Size embedding with assigned Task on short sentences over uncorrected OCR
+Uses SBert/384 Vector Size embedding with assigned Task on short sentences over uncorrected OCR

 #### How could I test this?